-Beginning with the November 2018 Election, voters will participate in the first district-based election when two City Council seats will be up for election.
-Voters in each district will select one council representative who also lives in that district.
+Beginning with the November 2018 Election, voters participated in the first district-based election when two City Council seats were up for election.
+As part of the district election process, voters in each district will select one council representative who also lives in that district.
 The Mayor’s seat will continue to be elected at-large by all voters of Lompoc.

 How Will By-District Elections Work?

 Voters will only vote for the City Council seat up for election in their specific district.
 All four current Council Members will serve as at-Large Council Members until the end of their current terms.
 At the end of their terms, the Council Members can run for re-election by district if they live in a district up for election at that time.

 - District 1: Vacant, November 2020

 Why Did the City of Lompoc Move to a By-District Voting System?